influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/configuration.md

 ###  https-enabled = false

-Set to `true` to if the Cluster API is using TLS.
+Set to `true` to if the meta and data nodes are communicating over TLS.

 Environment variable: `META_META_HTTPS_ENABLED`